DR. WILLIAM M. TURNER, RPG

 2015 - Pending, Certified Professional Geologist (CPG) from the American Institute of Professional Geology (AIPG).

-2015 - Pending Registered Professional Geologist: Missouri, Maine, California, New Hampshire.
-ASBOG testing completed on March 7, 2013 in Fundamentals of Geology and the Practice of Geology with high passing grades.
+2015 - Pending Registered Professional Geologist: New York, Maine, California, Association of State Board of Geologists (ASBOG) testing completed on March 7, 2013 in Fundamentals of Geology and the Practice of Geology with high passing grades.
+All state registrations require personal and professional recommendations as to experience, professional competence, and ethical practice.